-From a pure high voltage pulse modulator all the way to a turn-key RF station
+From a pure high voltage pulse modulator all the way to a turn-key RF unit

 As one of the few players in the market, ScandiNova hs the capability to offer a complete optimized RF system.
 The integration of subsystems and components is made with the skills earned through our background in the accelerator industry and make the use of these RF systems adapted to the needs of the RF engineer.

 ScandiNova integrates sets of subsystems, such as focusing solenoid power supplies, vacuum power supplies, RF amplifiers, directional couplers etc and controls them with our specially designed control system ScandiCAT™.
-The table below shows the possible RF configuration for a Klystron system.
-We also provide turn-key Magnetron systems based on your needs.
+The table below shows the possible RF configuration for a Klystron pulse modulator system.
+We also provide turn-key Magnetron pulse modulator systems based on your needs.

 Our well-working collaboration with leading suppliers and partners secures a robust solution that meets the high market demands.